 1. Whip the egg whites until they form soft peaks, add half of the sugar.
 Mix until glossy.

 2. In another bowl mix egg yolks with the other half of the sugar, until almost white and creamy.
 Add vanilla essence.

 3. Fold the beaten egg whites into yolk mixture.

-4. Sift flour and baking soda over the egg mixture and stir carefully until well blended.
+4. Sift flour and baking soda over the egg mixture and stir carefully until well incorporated.

-5. Pour into a round tin (24cm diameter, bottom lined with a baking paper).
-Smooth surface and bake 50 minutes in 160C (fan forced).
+5. Pour into a round pan (24cm diameter, bottom lined with a baking paper).
+Smooth the surface and bake 50 minutes in 160C (fan-forced).
 Remove from oven and let cool completely in pan.

 6. Slice into 3 even layers and put the bottom one back into the pan.